lorenzo-rovigatti/PatchyParticles/README.md

 # ![](patchy_particle.png) PatchyParticles ![](patchy_particle.png)

 `PatchyParticles` is a code for perfoming Monte Carlo simulations of hard particles decorated with four patches modelled through the [Kern-Frenkel](http://www.sklogwiki.org/SklogWiki/index.php/Kern_and_Frenkel_patchy_model) pair interaction potential.
-The code is *educational* in the sense that it is meant to be read as much as meant to be used.
+The code accompanies the Colloquium paper [How to simulate patchy particles](https://doi.org/10.1140/epje/i2018-11667-x), *Eur.
+Phys.
+J. E* (2018) **41**: 59, and it is *educational* in the sense that it is meant to be read as much as meant to be used.

 ## Compilation